 In addition to tailoring promotions to the best-selling days and times, brands should target the most popular devices consumers are using.
 In particular, smartphones contribute to a significant volume of ecommerce sales.

-Web design company OuterBox states that 77% of Americans own a smartphone—and that more than half of all ecommerce traffic comes from mobile devices.
-Additionally, 80% of in-store customers have used a mobile device to read product reviews, compare prices, or find alternative store locations.
+Pew Research states that 85% of Americans own a smartphone.
+And data from web design company OuterBox shows that more than half of all ecommerce traffic comes from mobile devices and 80% of in-store customers have used a mobile device to read product reviews, compare prices, or find alternative store locations.

 When it comes to promotions, you may want to target returning customers at different times.
 Returning customers are familiar with your brand and more likely to make a purchase.
 The probability of selling to an existing customer is between 60% and 70%.
-On the other hand, the probability of converting a prospective customer can range from 5% to 20%.
+On the other hand, the probability of converting a prospective customer is about 13%.

 To increase conversions, you may want to target newer customers on the days they are most likely to shop online.
-Since returning customers are more likely to purchase from your brand, you can target them during other days.
-However, your data may vary.
+Since returning customers are more likely to purchase from your brand, you can target them on other days.
+However, your ecommerce data may vary.

 For returning customers, you can also offer unique promotional deals.
 For example, returning customers could get 30% off during a sale, whereas new customers could get 10% off.
 You’re rewarding your return customers while giving new customers a good reason to buy from you again.

-As a sidenote, product pricing is a whole new challenge related to running promotions.
+As a side note, product pricing is a whole new challenge related to running promotions.
 If you want to know how to price a product on Amazon, we have you covered in this Whitebox blog.
-And if you aren’t sure how to calculate the selling price of a product, this article from Inc. can help.

 While this article references general trends, your customers may behave differently.
 The secret here is to look at your own data.
 Using historical sales data, you can identify which days of the week and times of day your customers like to shop and the types of products they are most inclined to purchase.